mauro7inf/offtonic-audioplayer/README.md

 #### `isAudioParam` — *boolean* (optional) — default `false`
 #### `paramName` — *string* (optional) — default value is the value of the `name` property
 Indicates that a property represents an `AudioParam`, a parameter of an `AudioNode` named `paramName` (see the WebAudio API docs).
 This means that the value must either be a number or an `AudioComponent` with a `connectTo()` method that connects some `AudioNode` (which provides numbers at the audio rate) to the `AudioParam`.
 In addition, if the `node` is an `AudioWorkletNode` and the value of this property is a number, that number will be added to the `options.parameterData` object when creating the node as its initial value.
+If the value is a string, it will be turned into a `Note` audio component that turns the string into a number via the component's `tuning`.

 #### `isProcessorOption` — *boolean* (optional) — default `false`
 #### `processorOptionName` — *string* (optional) — default value is the value of the `name` property